NLCaceres/my-portfolio/react-client/README.md

 ## Recent Changes
 - Upgraded to React 18!
   - All Components now Functional + Hook based.
 No longer Class based!
-    - Easily able to test hooks now thanks to renderHook from testing-library/react
+    - Testing hooks super simple now thanks to `renderHook()` from 'testing-library/react'
     - Reorganize folders to be oriented around individual components and their usage
+    - useContext pattern packed into a useViewWidth hook allowing access to viewWidth across the App without prop drilling
   - React Router 6
   - Beginning Typescript Migration
 - Bootstrap 5 + React-Bootstrap 2 migration
   - CSS Modules used whenever possible to reduce the # of times props.viewWidth is prop drilled
     - Fixes NavBar being oversized on very small mobile devices!
+    - Simplifies Zigzag pattern of PostCardList
   - BUT Bootstrap's helper classes used if they provide multiple CSS rules at once
     - Ex: 'display-2' under the hood is actually 'font-weight', 'font-size', and 'line-height' for a very specific look!
     - On other hand, 'flex-grow-1' just adds 'flex-grow: 1', so instead use a CSS Module that combines it with other flex rules for that element